QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 - ```type``` of the input.
 Options are:
   - ```string```
   - ```agent``` allows the environment end-user to select the agent that will deploy the grain(s) from a dropdown list.
 By default, all agents are listed in the dropdown list, but you can add ```allowed-values``` to only display a subset of the agents.
 For details, see [agent](/blueprint-designer-guide/blueprints/blueprints-yaml-structure#agent).
+  - ```credentials``` allows the environment end-user to select the credentials that will be used to deploy the grain(s) from a dropdown list.
+By default, all credentials in the account are listed in the dropdown list, but you can add ```allowed-values``` to only display a subset of the credentials.
 - ```sensitive```: ```true``` masks the value behind asterisks in the UI and API.
 (Default is ```false```)
 - ```default``` - (Optional) Value to be used in the Torque UI and will be used in case no other value provided for the input.
 If a default value is not defined, the environment end-user will need to provide one when launching the environment.
 - ```allowed-values``` converts the input into a dropdown list, allowing the environment end-user to select the appropriate value.
 If a ```default``` is specified, it must be included in the allowed values list.
+- ```quick``` is an optional boolean value.
+Setting it to "true" or omitting it will cause the input to be presented to the end user in the "quick links" section of the environment.
+Setting it to "false" means it will not appear in that section.

 ```yaml
 inputs: